 Bioenergy products placed in inventory or consumed by the facility do not qualify for support.

 What is the GHG requirement of the program?

-- Successful applicants will need to provide a life cycle assessment of their Bioenergy Production, verified by a qualified third party acceptable to the Province with their initial Quarterly Invoice and all Annual Reports
+- Applicants will need to provide a Life Cycle Emission Assessment of their bioenergy production, verified by a qualified third party acceptable to the Province with their application package and all Annual Reports